becki/sbdiff/README.md

 If you like this tool drop me a note on [sourceforge](https://sourceforge.net/p/sbdiff/discussion/).

 If you find a bug, leave me a [ticket](https://sourceforge.net/p/sbdiff/tickets/).

+## Todo

+Fix position of "no line feed at EOF" message